Checklist

 If your team is copying and pasting the same onboarding emails or reinventing the wheel every time you bring on a new contractor, it's time to formalize your process.

-This checklist isn’t just about ticking boxes.
-It’s about building a system that helps you:
+This checklist isn't just about ticking boxes.
+It's about building a system that helps you move faster, stay compliant, build trust, and scale with clarity.

 Start building a better onboarding experience.